dconco/phpspa/docs/managing-state-with-usestate.md

 }
 ```

+!!! success "Dynamic Rendering"
     The `->map()` method loops through each item in the `$todos` array and runs your function, concatenating the resulting HTML strings into a final list.